 - 4 large eggs room temperature

-- 1/3 cup melted & cooled refined coconut oil can also sub unsalted ghee or butter
+- 1/3 cup melted & cooled refined coconut oil , can also sub unsalted ghee, vegan butter or unsalted butter if not dairy-free

 - 2 tbsp lemon juice